Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 I love pumpkin!
 And learning how to make pumpkin puree is super simple with this easy recipe.

 I get all giddy inside when they start showing up in the stores or at our little hometown vegetable stand.
-It means that fall season is here!
-Which brings on the holidays!!
+It means that the fall season is here, which brings on the holidays!!

 If you grow your own pumpkins, this is fantastic!
 I don’t have the room to grow them, so I buy mine from Ms. Thompson at the little hometown vegetable stand down the road.
 But this pumpkin puree recipe is simple no matter where you get yours.
 You’ll be able to have a well-stocked freezer for the fall season and holidays.

 Making pumpkin puree in the oven is my favorite way, but this can be done too if you prefer to do it without an oven.
 My mother never used an oven to make it when I was growing up.
 She always cooked hers on the stovetop.

 It is much easier to peel once cooked in the oven, and I’m all for easy.
 The taste is exactly the same no matter which way you do it.

 I’ll be completely honest with you.
 I tend to stick with sugar or pie pumpkins for cooking and making pumpkin recipes.
 This is because I have really never tried another kind.

 My mother always used sugar pumpkins, and Ms. Thompson also recommends them.
 But I do know all pumpkins can be made into a puree, so if you want to try using the pumpkins you are using as fall porch decor, why not give them a try?
 It can’t hurt!

 Oh my goodness!
 The possibilities for using pumpkin puree are limitless.
 Not only can it be used for making pumpkin pies, but it can be used for baking all 6 of these pumpkin muffin recipes, and even here are 25 pumpkin cake recipes!
 I’m sure you’ll find more than one to be your favorite.